mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 prepared for.
 In the Imperium, the space between worlds is patrolled by the Imperial Navy and subject to Imperial law.
 Individual planets have their own laws and customs.
-The ship’s pilot should be prepared for the differences.
+The ship's pilot should be prepared for the differences.

 More than any other role aboard ship, the pilot is a nexus for interaction with other crew positions.
-The pilot puts the ship in position for the astrogator’s jump plot, relies upon the ship’s engineer to keep the drives and power plant in good working order, positions the ship to establish an optimal firing platform for the gunners and works closely with the sensor operator to collect data about their surroundings.
-While a ship’s captain may be likened to a conductor, the pilot plays the central instrument of the orchestra.
+The pilot puts the ship in position for the astrogator's jump plot, relies upon the ship's engineer to keep the drives and power plant in good working order, positions the ship to establish an optimal firing platform for the gunners and works closely with the sensor operator to collect data about their surroundings.
+While a ship's captain may be likened to a conductor, the pilot plays the central instrument of the orchestra.